Behind the Veil

-There are days I wish I could just fly away from the things that hold me down.
-I wish I had the wings of ambition, success, will power and creativity to bring all my dreams to light.
+There are days I wish I could just fly away from the things that hold me back, those feelings of incompetence.
+I wish I had the ambition, the will power, and the creativity to bring all my dreams to light.
 Some days it just seems to all be hidden in a misty cloud I can't get through.
-I want to soar like the birds!
+I want to soar like the birds and fly!

 Not Available /Sold